Heart of the City II: 2014 revised scheme

 On 10 October 2013, Sheffield City Council announced that it had begun the formal process to "end their relationship with Hammerson".
 However, the statement also claimed that:

 The Council aims to deliver a New Retail Quarter that will fundamentally improve the retail offer in the City Centre, by providing modern flexible retail spaces and attracting quality fashion retailers.
-This will make a significant step change and will boost Sheffield City Centre’s status back up the retail ranking index.
+This will make a significant step change and will boost Sheffield City Centre's status back up the retail ranking index.

 The statement also claimed that the project would be ready to take to the market place in spring 2014 and was on programme with a target for completion during 2018/19.

-In March 2015, more detailed plans of the Sheffield Retail Quarter development designed by Leonard Design Architects were revealed, with a focus on introducing “aspirational and contemporary retailers” along Cross Burgess Street and Pinstone Street, concentrated around an anchor store.
+In March 2015, more detailed plans of the Sheffield Retail Quarter development designed by Leonard Design Architects were revealed, with a focus on introducing "aspirational and contemporary retailers" along Cross Burgess Street and Pinstone Street, concentrated around an anchor store.
 The new schedule aimed to have the quarter 80% complete by 2019, with the end objective of having all phases completed by 2021.

+Work on the project began in 2017, which saw Grosvenor House Hotel demolished and replaced with a new HSBC office with retail units at ground level.